ServaasGoossens/PasswordStateConfig2Json/README.md

 The current version has been tested with PasswordState version 9.8 Build 9858.
 Whether it works with other versions depends on the differences in the DB Schema.
 See the [PasswordState Change log](https://www.clickstudios.com.au/passwordstate-changelog.aspx).

 ## What about keys and other sensitive data?
-The script masks sensitive data that is part of the configuration.
-It does this by removing keys and passwords and replacing them with asterisks before the data is stored on disk.
+The script masks sensitive data that is part of the configuration, such as keys and passwords.
+It replaces these values with asterisks before the data is stored on disk.
+Some non-sensitive data is also masked.
+This applies to data that changes regularly as a result of normal operations (hence, it is not configuration data).

-__TAKE CARE__: I may have missed some data that should be masked.
-Please let me know by creating an issue. __You are responsible for verifying the results in your environment.
-No warranty, use at your own risk.__
+__Note__: All fields of type VarBinary are masked.
+Most of these are encrypted (according to ClickStudios support).
+Encryption keys are obviously not encrypted, but they are masked as well.
+I may still have missed some data that should be masked.
+Please let me know by creating an issue.